-This certificate program is for certified teachers in Louisiana who are seeking add-on certification in school librarianship and who meet admissions requirements for the Masters in Library & Information Science program.
+This certificate program is for certified teachers in Louisiana who are seeking add-on certification in school librarianship.
 Certified librarians develop collections that meet the curricular needs of the school, collaborate with teachers in integrating literature into their lesson plans, and assist students with finding reading materials that are interesting and age-appropriate.

 Students are required to take six courses (18 hours) in areas such as Information Resources, School Library Management, Introduction to Cataloging and Classification, and Literature and Services for Children and Teens.
 Specific course work is determined by which area of emphasis students choose.

 Elementary and/or Secondary School Library Materials: Nine hours